Unchecked Pointers and the Boundaries of Generic Programming

 ...

-error: no match for 'operator-' (operand types are: 'std::_List_iterator<int>' and 'std::_List_iterator<int>')When I saw this error, I knew the iterator type was wrong because I'd learned that list is a doubly linked list and doesn't support random access.
-But what if you're a beginner who's been learning for less than six months?
-You'd see no match for 'operator-' and start wondering: did I forget to overload some operator?
-Did I miss a header file include?
-This error message doesn't tell you the real problem at all—you used an iterator that doesn't support random access to call an algorithm that requires random access.
+error: no match for 'operator-' (operand types are: 'std::_List_iterator<int>' and 'std::_List_iterator<int>')When I see this error, I know the iterator type is wrong because I know that list is a doubly linked list that does not support random access.
+But what if you are a beginner with less than six months of experience?
+You will see no match for 'operator-' and start wondering: Did I forget to overload some operator?
+Did I miss an include file?
+This error message tells you absolutely nothing about the real problem—you used an iterator that does not support random access with an algorithm that requires it.

-I used to think "ugly template errors" was an over-complained-about topic, figuring you'd get used to it after seeing them a few times.
-But this time I thought about it seriously, and that's not how it is.
-The problem isn't that the error is "long"—it's that the error message describes the symptom (can't find operator-) rather than the root cause (iterator category doesn't satisfy requirements).
-For someone unfamiliar with template metaprogramming, the gap between these two is an uncrossable chasm.
+I used to think "ugly template errors" were an overrated complaint; I figured you just get used to them after seeing them a few times.
+But this time, I thought about it seriously, and that's not it.
+The problem isn't that the error is "long," but that the error message describes the symptom (cannot find operator-), not the cause (iterator category does not satisfy requirements).
+The gap between these two is a massive chasm for those unfamiliar with template metaprogramming.

 Now we have concepts.

-Concepts were introduced in C++20, but their ideological roots trace back to Alex Stepanov (the father of the STL) and his original vision for generic programming [4] Stepanov & Lee, The Standard Template Library, 1995.
-From the very beginning, he believed that generic algorithms should have clear, checkable requirements for their parameters.
-This isn't some optional nice-to-have; it's the infrastructure of generic programming.
-It just took C++ over thirty years to build that infrastructure.
+Concepts were introduced in C++20, but their intellectual roots can be traced back to Alex Stepanov (the father of the STL) and his original vision for generic programming [4] Stepanov & Lee, The Standard Template Library, 1995.
+He believed from the very beginning that generic algorithms should have explicit, checkable requirements for their arguments.
+This isn't an optional cherry on top; it is the infrastructure of generic programming.
+It just took C++ more than thirty years to build this infrastructure.

-Looking back at this now, it feels like a room that was always missing a wall.
-Everyone got used to the wind blowing in, even learned how to live with it, until one day someone finally built the wall, and you realized: it can actually be this comfortable.
+Looking back now, it feels like a room was missing a wall.
+Everyone got used to the draft, even learned how to live in the wind, until one day someone finally built the wall, and you realize: it can actually be this comfortable.

-Next, I want to write some code and see how concepts actually change the way we write generic code.
-Not those textbook template<std::integral T> examples, but usages that solve real problems.
-Let's start with the simplest scenario: write a sort constraint ourselves, then deliberately pass in the wrong type and see just how good the error message can be.
+Next, I want to write some code to see how concepts actually change the way we write generic code.
+Not the textbook template<std::integral T> examples, but usages that solve real problems.
+Let's start with the simplest scenario: writing a constraint for our own sort, then intentionally passing the wrong type to see just how good the error messages can get.

 #include <iostream>